Jarosław Kaczyński criticizes Grzegorz Braun for his statements on the death chambers

 • The Auschwitz Museum, the Israeli embassy and the Institute of National Memory strongly condemned Braun's statement.

-• The D.A. transferred the material to the IPN to investigate the denial of Nazi crimes.
+• Public Prosecutor’s Office transferred material to the IPN to launch an investigation into the denial of Nazi crimes.

 • On social media and among politicians there were voices that such words are not only harmful, but also incompatible with Polish law.